 In his journey of discovery Jerome Callet found that by adopting the einsetzen lip position he could play clear, in-tune, notes two octaves below low C-F#.
-This in itself may not seem very important, and it is a very different approach to pedal notes that is practised by more traditional approaches.
+This in itself may not seem very important, and it is a very different approach to pedal notes that is practised by more traditional methods.
 By themselves the einsetzen-positioned double pedal notes only have a few uses:

 - “Relaxing” the corners of the mouth to allow the obicularis oris to do its job.

 - Developing a feel of the top lip pushing down against the tongue and unfurled bottom lip.

 However, when you learn to slur or slide from the double-pedal register to the normal playing range by moving from einsetzen to ansetzen then new things are realised.
 Specifically the interlocking of the lips in an isometric contraction that is very resistant, allowing for a strong upper register.
 In moving from einsetzen to ansetzen the alignment of the lips passes every possible position.
 This enables the player to discover what works for them both consciously, and (more importantly) unconsciously.
 As it is extremely difficult to explain how it feels to be playing correctly this is a very effective method for enabling a player to discover for their self what a strong embouchure set-up feels like with no stretching, straining, or excessive mouthpiece pressure.